ss8319/ss8319/README.md

 ### Hi there 👋

-🔭 I’m currently working on buidling a AI Medical Decision Support System and AI For Medical Image Analysis at Qmed Asia.
+🔭 I’m currently working on buidling an AI Medical Decision Support System and AI For Medical Image Analysis at Qmed Asia.

 🌱 I’m currently working on a few journals in the are of Medical AI with industry collaborators and university researchers.